percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

    $ proxysql-admin --config-file=/etc/proxysql-admin.cnf --enable

+   This script will assist with configuring ProxySQL (currently only Percona XtraDB cluster in combination with ProxySQL is supported)

+   ProxySQL read/write configuration mode is singlewrite

    Configuring ProxySQL monitoring user..
-   ProxySQL monitoring username as per command line is 'monitor'
+   ProxySQL monitor username as per command line/config-file is monitor

-   User 'monitor'@'%' has been added with USAGE privilege
+   User 'monitor'@'127.%' has been added with USAGE privilege

+   Configuring the Percona XtraDB Cluster application user to connect through ProxySQL Percona XtraDB Cluster application username as per command line/config-file is proxysql_user

+   Percona XtraDB Cluster application user 'proxysql_user'@'127.%' has been added with the USAGE privilege, please make sure to the grant appropriate privileges

    Adding the Percona XtraDB Cluster server nodes to ProxySQL

-   Configuring Percona XtraDB Cluster application user to connect through ProxySQL Percona XtraDB Cluster application user name as per command line is 'pxc_app_user'

-   Percona XtraDB Cluster application user 'pxc_app_user'@'%' has been added with USAGE privilege, please make sure to grant appropriate privileges
+   You have not given the writer node info through the command line or in the config-file.
+Please enter the writer-node info (eg : 127.0.0.1:3306): 127.0.0.1:25000

    ProxySQL configuration completed!

+   ProxySQL has been successfully configured to use with Percona XtraDB Cluster

+   You can use the following login credentials to connect your application through ProxySQL

+   mysql --user=proxysql_user --password=*****  --host=127.0.0.1 --port=6033 --protocol=tcp

 Disabling ProxySQL
 ------------------